Experiences in a New Land

 “I told you the truth,” protested the child, “she has no money.
 When she gets any money, she gives it all away to the poor.”

-They then left the child and made a hurried search, going into Sister Stewart’s room where she was beginning to slowly awaken from the deep, unnatural sleep and opened her eyes and looked about her.
+They left the child and made a hurried search, going into Sister Stewart’s room, where she was beginning to slowly awaken from the deep, unnatural sleep.
+She opened her eyes and looked about her.
 Then she saw the strange man.

 “What does this mean?” she asked.

 One man was standing beside her bed with a gun and the other with a big knife lifted in hand.
-Then they threatened her life if she did not tell them where her money was hid.
-She protested that there was none save what they had already found in the coin purse and persisted in sticking to her story as they pushed her roughly from one side of the bed to the other, and jerked her first to the head of the bed and then the foot in their frantic efforts to miss nothing.
+They threatened her life if she did not tell them where her money was hidden.
+She protested that there was none, save what they had already found in the coin purse.
+She persisted in sticking to her story as they pushed her roughly from one side of the bed to the other, and jerked her first to the head of the bed and then the foot in their frantic efforts to miss nothing.

-They lifted up the mattress here and there, looking in every conceivable place that money could be hidden, then finding none, they left the room.
-As soon as they were gone, the two girls began to sob and even cry aloud, but from her bed, the missionary called in softly, “Please do not cry, they have not left the premises yet, and they will hear you and return.
+They lifted up the mattress here and there, looking in every conceivable place that money could be hidden, then, finding none, they left the room.
+The two girls began to sob and cry aloud, but from her bed, the missionary called in softly, “Please do not cry, they have not left the premises yet, and they will hear you and return.
 Be very quiet.”

 She asked if one of the girls would be willing to go next door and awaken the kind neighbor.
 But fear was uppermost, and they consented to go together.
-They slipped quietly out of the house and knocked at the neighbor’s door and had soon told them of the robbery.
+They slipped quietly out of the house and knocked at the neighbor’s door.
+The news of the robbery was soon told.
 Neighbors began to come in and offer sympathy.
-None had seen the bandits or knew how to help, for they had very successfully entered and made their escape.
-Only the kind neighbor next door felt sad that she might have helped had she only known, but it was too late now.
-One of the neighbors stood gazing at Miss Stewart in surprise and almost alarm.
-The missionary noticed her looking at her and asked her, “What is wrong?”
+None had seen the bandits or knew how to help recover the stolen items, for they had very successfully entered and made their escape.
+The kind neighbor next door felt sad that she might have helped had she only known, now but it was too late.

 “Where is a mirror?” asked the woman.

 Given a mirror, she held it in front of the astonished missionary.
-In one night of horror, her long, heavy, auburn hair had turned white.
-The evil-looking man, the gleaming knife, held threateningly over her, had been too much.
+In one night of horror, Faith’s long, heavy, auburn hair had turned white.
+The evil-looking man, the gleaming knife held threateningly over her, had been too much.
 From that night, she was a white-haired woman.

 The news spread about and reached other sections of the city.
 An American woman living in another section came and brought material for a dress for her.
 Two of the Christian women in the church began at once to make the goods into a dress so she could get out of bed.
 There had been nothing left, not even a cent of money for food or clothes.

-But the effect of the gas was awful, and the heart of Faith Stewart was for years affected, and she suffered many years because of that night until she was delivered by the healing power of God.
+But the effect of the gas was awful, and Faith Stewart’s heart was affected.
+She suffered many years because of that night, until she was delivered by the healing power of God.
 The vessel of water which was left standing, in kindness to their loved leader, had been the means of saving the health of the girls.
 The doctor who heard about the case explained that the water left in the vessel had, in a great measure, counteracted the deadly effect of the gas, and no after-effects were suffered by them.

 “You saw whom?” asked Miss Stewart.